Welcome to Folk Weekend!

 Parking in Oxford

-Thanks to the Oxford Playhouse for this fantastic map of Blue Badge Parking in Oxford.
+Thanks to Oxford University for this downloadable leaflet and map with Blue Badge parking spaces in Oxford.

-There is some information on the Oxford City Council website regarding Blue Badge parking, or you can ring Oxfordshire County Council on 01865 815700 for information or Oxford City Council Access officer on 01865 249811 or contact the Access Officer by email.
+There is some information on the Oxford City Council website regarding disability and access in Oxford, or you can download their Accessible Oxford guide or ring Oxfordshire County Council on 01865 815700 for information or Oxford City Council Access officer on 01865 249811 or contact the Access Officer by email.

 There are standard accessible (public) toilets in Gloucester Green, and some more information on the City Council website about other toilets around the city centre.